ga-curriculum/men-stack-embedding-related-data-skyrockit/style-the-application/README.md

 Here, we're assigning the font that we imported, setting a common background color, and declaring the `<body>` element to be a `flexbox` with an orientation of `flex-direction: column`.

-## Styling the landing page
+## Styling the homepage

 **If you're logged into the app, you'll need to log out to see what we're changing in the next few sections.**

-Most of the CSS we write is going to be recycled and used throughout the app, but a lot of what we're doing on the landing page will only be used once.
+Most of the CSS we write is going to be recycled and used throughout the app, but a lot of what we're doing on the homepage will only be used once.
 To achieve this, we're going to add some `<divs>` and `classes` to our elements to make styling easier.

 1. First, in `index.ejs` we're going to add a class of `.index-body` to the `<body>` tag, as well as add four `<divs>`.
 Replace the code below the closing `</head>` tag with this:
 ```html